What is a Will?

 (3) Provide instructions for your final remains.

-(5) If you have a Trust, your Will can move property into your trust.
+(5) If you have a Trust, your Will can move assets into your Trust.

 What is a “Personal Representative?”

-A Personal Representative oversees the administration of the your estate after your death.
+A Personal Representative oversees the administration of your estate after your death.
 Specifically, those portions of your estate that are not in a Trust.
 Property not in a Trust generally must go through Probate court to be distributed.

 Who Should I Appoint as My Personal Representative?